atelictsd/Atelic-TSD/content/issues/2024-09-10-outlook-on-the-web-availability.md

   - Microsoft
 severity: disrupted
 ---
-*Issue Resolved | 06:05pm Central* - XXX reports that the issue is now resolved.
+*Issue Resolved | 06:05pm Central* - Microsoft reports that the issue is now resolved.
 The Atelic Technology Services Department appreciates your patience and understanding while working through this service outage.
 If the issue is still occurring, please contact the Technology Services Department.
 This will be the last update unless the issue recurs.

 *Issue Resolved, Vendor Monitoring | 05:34pm Central* - Microsoft reports that the issue has been resolved and is now monitoring to validate the fix.
 The Atelic Technology Services Department has not been able to validate this report but are monitoring further updates from Microsoft.
 End user disruption may occur for this issue.